 It’s important to plan for your retirement financially to make your transition from having a career to happily retired.
 You need to start your process properly so it can be fulfilled when the time comes.
-People take their precious time for granted, not preparing themselves for the inevitability of retiring at some point in their lives.
+People take their precious time for granted, not preparing your finances and themselves for the inevitability of retiring at some point in their lives.

 So, you shouldn’t wait till the last second to plan something, it might be too late if you aren’t ready now.